 It is critical you identify clearly the precise goods and/or services to which the mark will apply.
 Watch the Goods and Services video for more information about properly identifying your goods and services.

-Always search the USPTO database to determine whether anyone is already claiming trademark rights in wording/design that is similar and used on related goods/services through a federal registration.
+Always search for similar trademarks in the USPTO database to determine whether anyone is already claiming trademark rights in wording/design that is similar and used on related goods/services through a federal registration.
 Watch the Searching video for more information about conducting a clearance search.

 Do I have to use one?

 - Yes, if you are foreign-domiciled.
 You must be represented at the USPTO by an attorney who is licensed to practice law in the United States.

 - No, if you are domiciled in the United States or its territories.
 Although you are not required to have an attorney, we strongly encourage you to hire a U.S.-licensed attorney who specializes in trademark law to guide you through the application process.

 Watch the Basic Facts: How Do I Get Help With My Application? video ror more information about getting help with you application, including information about the benefits of hiring a private attorney to assist with the process.